XavierElon/XavierElon/README.md

 - Country: USA 🇺🇸
-- 🍎 Mac/Linux nerd
+- Full-stack web and mobile application developer.
-- 👀 avaialable for hire.
-Looking to break into the 🔑🔑🔑crypto/blockchain🔑🔑🔑 world as a fullstack developer 🔑🔑🔑
+- 🍎 Mac nerd

-**This readme is a WIP please be patient.
-Thanks**
+- 👀 avaialable for hire

 <!--
 **XavierElon1/XavierElon1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.